 A powerhouse forward whose career was defined by resilience, leading the Gold Coast Titans through both peak performance and punishing injury setbacks.

-Ryan James emerged from the New South Wales country town of Bilambil, his raw talent and formidable frame quickly marking him as a future NRL force.
-He dedicated his entire first-grade career to the Gold Coast Titans, becoming a club stalwart and fan favorite known for his bruising runs and relentless work ethic.
-His journey, however, was a rollercoaster of soaring highs and brutal lows.
-He earned a coveted spot in the Indigenous All Stars team and was on the cusp of State of Origin selection, only to have his momentum shattered by not one, but two devastating ACL injuries.
-These setbacks tested his resolve, but James fought his way back each time, his commitment to the Titans jersey never wavering.
-His later years saw brief stints at other clubs, but he remains etched in Gold Coast history as a symbol of loyalty and toughness in the face of adversity.
+Ryan James dedicated his entire first-grade NRL career to the Gold Coast Titans, becoming a club stalwart known for bruising runs and relentless work ethic.
+He emerged from Bilambil, New South Wales, his raw talent marking him as a future force.
+He earned a spot in the Indigenous All Stars team and neared State of Origin selection before two devastating ACL injuries shattered his momentum.
+He fought back each time, his commitment to the Titans jersey never wavering.
+Later brief stints at other clubs followed, but he remains etched in Gold Coast history as a symbol of loyalty and toughness.

 1981–1996